Tony Parisi (wrestler)

-Antonio Pugliese (January 22, 1941 – August 19, 2000), better known by his ring name, Tony Parisi, was a Canadian professional wrestler.
-He won tag team championships in several promotions, including the World Wide Wrestling Federation (WWWF).
+Antonio Pugliese (January 22, 1941 – August 19, 2000), better known by his ring name, Tony Parisi, was an Italian-Canadian professional wrestler.
+He won tag team championships in several professional wrestling promotions, including the World Wide Wrestling Federation (WWWF).
 With Louis Cerdan, he held the WWWF World Tag Team Championship from 1975 to 1976.
 As a singles wrestler, he also won the WWF International Heavyweight Championship.
 After retiring from wrestling, Pugliese continued to work in the industry and also operated a hotel and restaurant.
 He died in 2000 from an aneurysm.

 Professional wrestling career

-Early career (1961 - 1966)
+Early career (1961–1966)

 Pugliese made his professional wrestling debut in Detroit, Michigan in 1961.
 He soon began competing in Canada, where he was a popular babyface (fan favorite) wrestler.
 In one of his first matches, he faced Gino Brito, who later became his long-time tag team partner.
 Pugliese and Brito moved to Nashville, Tennessee in 1962 to wrestle in a promotion operated by Nick Gulas; they won the promotion's tag team title within two weeks of their arrival.
 Throughout his career, Pugliese formed many tag teams in various promotions with other wrestlers of Italian descent, including Dominic DeNucci, Tony Marino, and Bruno Sammartino.

 Although Pugliese often wrestled in Ontario throughout his career, he also competed as far away as Australia and Japan.

 Pugliese also wrestled as a heel (villain) at times.
 He competed as "Tenor" Parisi; in this gimmick, he wore a white tuxedo and sang opera to anger the crowd.

-World Wide Wrestling Federation (1966 - 1969)
+World Wide Wrestling Federation (1966–1969)

 In 1966, Pugliese began wrestling for the World Wide Wrestling Federation (WWWF), where he was billed as the cousin of Bruno Sammartino.
 In this role, he was targeted by several heel wrestlers, who wanted to start feuds with the Sammartino family.
 On February 21, 1966, Pugliese teamed with Johnny Valentine to win the WWWF United States Tag Team Championship from Dan Miller and Dr. Bill Miller.
 They held the title belts for seven months before dropping them to the team of Baron Mikel Scicluna and Smasher Sloan on September 22.
 In this match, Valentine turned on Pugliese by awarding the championship to their opponents when Pugliese was injured.

 Pugliese teamed with Miguel Pérez to challenge Scicluna and Sloan for the title on December 8, but Pérez sustained an injury during the match and was replaced by Spiros Arion.
 Pugliese and Arion won the match and the title; they held the belts for six months until June 1967.
 The team split up when Pugliese left the country briefly and Arnold Skaaland was named as co-holder of the championship in his place.

 He returned to WWWF in 1968 where he teamed with fellow Italian Dominic DeNucci.
 Also he worked in Pittsburgh for Studio Wrestling.
 In 1969 scored victories over heels Toru Tanaka, Luke Graham, George Steele and Baron Mikel Scicluna.
 During that year he teamed with Victor Riviera and Haystacks Calhoun.
 By the end of 1969 Pugliese left WWWF.